MaximePawlakFr/coin-vue/WORK_IN_PROGRESS.md

 - Change date inputs to handle better monthly or hourly data
 - Add daily "autres-parametres"
 - Add messages during data fetching
-- bug: when selecting station with key, if station is present and click, then the full list is shown.
-On arrow key pressed, the list is updated to only one and does not reflect the previous one.
 - bug:mobile: stations list is reversed
 - apply best practices